 Few places in Yellowstone National Park offer the experiences one can have when hiking into Hellroaring.

-This hiking tour is for those hoping to get into Yellowstone a little deeper, potentially spotting wolves, bears, bison, elk and bighorn sheep while on trail.
+This hiking tour is for those hoping to get into Yellowstone a little deeper, potentially spotting wolves, bears, bison, elk, and bighorn sheep while on the trail.
 You’ll still get the sweeping views and suspension bridge crossing, but you’ll also get into the wilds of the park.
-The 8 mile hiking adventure, with a roughly 1,200 feet of elevation gain, is a trail that will forever change your perspective of the northern range.
+The 8-mile hiking adventure, with roughly 1,200 feet of elevation gain, is a trail that will forever change your perspective of the northern range.

 Want More Hellroaring?

 If you want a longer day, you are in luck!
 There are multiple additions and options to make this region a truly wild adventure, including an off-trail summit of Hellroaring Mountain.
 Send me a message for more information.

 Your hiking day into hellroaring starts from a trailhead tucked away from the noise of the main road.
 Giving fantastic views of the region right off the bat, the path continues down to a scenic suspension ridge crossing the mighty Yellowstone River, far below.
 After gazing down the gorgeous gorge, the path continues through a rocky forest before emerging onto a sagebrush plateau with fantastic views and great wildlife watching opportunities.

 After reaching Hellroaring Creek, we will follow it downstream to where it meets with the mighty Yellowstone.
 Along the way, we will look for wildlife, come across bones and antlers in the prairie, and take in the views that only a handful of people see each year.
 Reaching the confluence, the wildlife scanning and search for bones and antlers continues.

 Hiking back, we will stop at a few spots known for wildlife sightings and scan again, all while taking in the grandeur of Hellroaring Mountain in the near distance.